yukiao/vertex-coloring-app/README.md

 # edge-coloring-app

 This a project for demonstrating the coloring of edges on graph.
-Build using [Cytoscape.js](http://js.cytoscape.org) and [tailwindcss](http://tailwindcss.com)
+Build using [Cytoscape.js](http://js.cytoscape.org) and [Tailwind CSS](http://tailwindcss.com)

 ## Feature
 - [x] Add Node